aws/aws-cdk-rfcs/text/0317-third-party-dependency-management.md

 ### Dependencies

-Right now, our released packages bundle all of their dependencies.
+Right now, our released packages effectively bundle all of their dependencies (except if you use the CLI packages with [Yarn](https://yarnpkg.com) - see below).

 #### CLIs